camdenorrb/Workshop-Map-Loader-Downloader/README.md

    ```powershell
    cmake --build build --config Release
    ```
 4. The resulting `WorkshopMapLoader.dll` is written to `build/plugins`.
-Copy it to `BakkesMod/bakkesmod/plugins/` if you want the game to load it automatically.
+The build automatically runs `bakkesmod-patch.exe` (shipped with the SDK) on the DLL so BakkesMod can load it.
+Copy the patched DLL to `BakkesMod/bakkesmod/plugins/` if you want the game to load it automatically.

 ### CI builds